rayvenesplanada/offshoreteam/README.md

 # Foreign Exchange Calculator
 The demo project provides an API for a Forex widget that accepts 2 different currencies and exchanges them to the corresponding buying or selling rate depending on the given input.
-The exchange rates are provided via external API provided by https://exchangeratesapi.io/ (Although some constraints that will be explained later regarding this).
+The exchange rates are provided via external API by https://exchangeratesapi.io/ (Although with some constraints that will be explained later regarding this).

 ### Requirements